Actress Charlize Theron unveils stars joining her fight on domestic abuse

 Theron has also had personal experience with domestic violence: at age 15, her mother fatally shot her alcoholic father as he threatened the family in a drunken rage.

-The campaign is being run in partnership with the Entertainment Industry Foundation, a U.S. non-profit and CARE, a global anti-poverty organization.
-(Reporting by Oscar Lopez @oscarlopezgib; editing by Belinda Goldsmith Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
-Visit http://news.trust.org)
+Reporting by Oscar Lopez @oscarlopezgib; editing by Belinda Goldsmith; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
+Visit http://news.trust.org